rcgsheffield/urban_flows/awesome/README.md

 ## Urban Flows Observatory

 * Site: geographical location
   * Sensor: a collection of detectors that may exist at one site at a time
-* Detector: a data channel with a certain type of measurement
+    * Detector: a data channel with a certain type1 of measurement
 * Pair: one sensor at a location for a certain time period

 ## Awesome Portal

 * Location
   * Sensor
+* Reading Category: a group of reading types
   * Reading Type: a physical phenomenon
-* Reading Category: a group of reading types

 ## Maps